How to attract investors to your startup? 3 steps

 • Can I send you more information about the product?

 Be ready when investors answer so you can send them a teaser in the form of the so-called 5-slides deck.
-In that short presentation showcase 5 main issues:
+In that short presentation showcase 5 main issues; investors want to see clarity here.

 • Problem – why people/users need your product.